 One of the most important things for you to do if your baby has diarrhea is to keep her hydrated.
 To ensure she stays hydrated, offer the breast or the bottle more often.
 If your infant is over 6 months, talk to your pediatrician about adding in water as well.

 Be careful on the bum.
 When you change a diaper that frequently, it can be harsh on a baby’s soft skin.
 Make sure to use diaper cream to keep the skin from getting too irritated and consider using wipes or diapers free of harsh chemicals or fragrances.

 Probiotic supplements can also help reset your baby’s digestive system, as they contain billions of microorganisms that balance good gut bacteria and support a healthy immune system.
-Probiotics can help with diarrhea symptoms as well as gas or constipation and are particularly important if your baby is taking antibiotics or if mom is breastfeeding and taking antibiotics.
+Probiotics can help with diarrhea symptoms as well as gas or constipation.
 Learn more about probiotic benefits here.

 If your baby has diarrhea paired with any of the following symptoms call your doctor right away:

 - Has signs of dehydration such as dry mouth, less frequent urination, or has not urinated in 3 hours.